Window : Print

-Must possess and maintain an appropriate, valid California driver's license.
+Must possess and maintain an appropriate, valid California Class C Driver's License.

 Education and Experience

-Any combination of education and experience that provides the required knowledge, skills, and abilities is qualifying.
-A typical way of obtaining the necessary knowledge, skills, and abilities is:
+Any combination of education and experience that would have provided the required knowledge and skills is qualifying.
+A typical way to obtain the knowledge and skills would be: